(A downloadable version of this document can be found at the bottom of this page)

 Ibid., 369.

-Franklin Merrell-Wolff, “One Reel Statement of My Philosophy” (Lone Pine, Calif.: July 12, 1975), audio recording.
-In “General Discourse, Part 7,” Wolff notes that his first three realizations are what Aurobindo referred to as “mental realizations.”
+Franklin Merrell-Wolff, “One Reel Statement of My Philosophy” (Lone Pine, Calif.: July 12, 1975), audio recording, 1.
+In part 7 of “General Discourse on the Subject of My Philosophy” (p.
+1), Wolff notes that his first three realizations are what Aurobindo referred to as “mental realizations.”

 Wolff, Experience and Philosophy, 259.